Frequently Asked Questions

 How many classes are offered through the Consortium?

-As of fall 2014, there are 6 classes.
-Numerous others will be added in coming semesters.
-As we facilitate our new arrangement with Hope International University, current Consortium classes are undergoing a process of revision and upgrading, and some classes not offered before by the Consortium are being added.
+There are currently 13 classes.
+Others may be added in coming semesters.
+All Consortium classes have undergone a process of revision and upgrading, and some classes not previously offered by the Consortium have been added.

 How does the process of taking a Consortium class work?

 Students enroll through the college of their choice.
 They pay that college’s tuition and receive credit from that college.
-The Consortium Coordinator, upon receiving information about each school's enrollees, will work with the Registrar's office at Hope to ensure that students are properly registered in their class(es).
+The Consortium Coordinator works with HIU to ensure that students are properly registered in their class(es).
+For purposes of these classes, students are considered dual enrolled at their respective college and HIU.
 All classes are conducted online, where students connect with their teachers, view the syllabus, watch lectures, and do assignments.
+Upon completion of the course, HIU will provide a transcript of credit and grades to the school in which the student is enrolled.

 Are these classes accredited?

-For accreditation purposes, Consortium courses will be incorporated into the HIU list of course offerings within the appropriate College of the University.
+Yes.
+For accreditation purposes, Consortium courses are incorporated into the HIU list of course offerings within the appropriate College of the University.
 Each Consortium course will have undergone evaluation and revision to ensure compliance with Regional and ABHE accrediation guidelines and standards of distance learning excellence.

 Who teaches these classes?